 If you’re looking to tell if your partner has really had an orgasm, psychologists recommend thinking of your own orgasms and not the signs you may see in pornography.
 And if you have to ask, it’s likely your partner hasn’t climaxed.

 We also found there was little-to-no need to think outside the box in terms of sex positions.
-Thirty per cent of orgasming women said the cowgirl position (or girl on top) worked just fine, and another 25.1% said they could get off with missionary.
-Something more complex like the wheelbarrow was only preferred by 0.9% of the women surveyed.
+Thirty per cent of orgasming women said the Cowgirl position (or girl on top) worked just fine, and another 25.1% said they could get off with Missionary.
+Something more complex like the Wheelbarrow sex position was only preferred by 0.9% of the women surveyed.

 Testing Your Sexual Smarts